Canon 1Ds Mark II vs 1DX

 Feature comparison: Canon 1Ds Mark II vs 1DX

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark II and the 1DX are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX has a higher magnification than the one of the 1Ds Mark II (0.76x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark II and Canon 1D X along with similar information for a selection of comparators.

 Concerning the storage of imaging data, both the 1Ds Mark II and the 1DX write their files to Compact Flash cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.